Resonant Electron-Plasmon Interactions in Drifting Electron Gas: The Quantum Hydrodynamic Model

 Dynamic properties of a free electron gas can be studied through the hydrodynamic model to a great extent.
-Quantum hydrodynamic model may be used to study the dynamic properties of electron gas with arbitrary degree of degeneracy.
-A closed set of conventional quantum hydrodynamic equations for isothermal electron gas read
+Quantum hydrodynamic model may be used to study the dynamic properties of dense electron gas with arbitrary degree of degeneracy, as well.
+A closed set of conventional quantum hydrodynamic equations for isothermal electron gas, reads

-where the dependent variables $n$, $v$, $\mu$ and $\phi$ refer to the number density, average speed, chemical potential and electrostatic potential, respectively.
-The last term in the momentum equation is due to the Bohm potential which is the origin of nonlocal effects in de Broglie-Bohm pilot wave theory \cite{bohmian}.
-The prefactor $\gamma$ is the kinetic correction to the Bohm potential the origin of which has been the subject of intense investigations during recent years \cite{bonitz1,sea1,bonitz2,sea2,bonitz3}.
-The parametric equation of state (EoS) for isothermal electron gas with arbitrary degree of nonrelativistic degeneracy is given in terms of the Fermi integrals
+where the dependent variables, $n$, $v$, $\mu$ and $\phi$ refer to the number density, fluid velocity, chemical potential and electrostatic potential, respectively.
+The last term in the momentum equation is the well-known Bohm potential which leads to quantum diffraction effects.
+The prefactor $\gamma$ is the kinetic correction parameter applying to the Bohm potential, which has been the subject of intense debate over the recent years \cite{bonitz1,sea1,bonitz2,sea2,bonitz3,akbhd,bonitz0}.
+It is remarked that, in the fully degenerate regime, the kinetic correction approaches the limiting value, $\gamma=1/9$ \cite{akbhd,moldabekov}.
+For our purpose, we use an ideal gas without account for the electron exchange effect and assume that their interactions are only via the electrostatic potential.
+The parametric equation of state (EOS) for slow isothermal compression of electrons with arbitrary degree of degeneracy can be given in terms of the Fermi integrals

 where $\eta=\beta\mu$ with $\beta=1/k_B T$ and $F_k$ is the Fermi integral of order $k$